Dravani/Senior-Design/Documentation/branching.md

 Each branch name should contain:
 - Story Number (If Applicable)
 - Issue Number
-- A passive description of the work (camelCase)
+- A passive description of the work (uppercase first letters)

 ## Examples
 ### Issue w/ Story